curtcox/elizabot-js/README.md

 ## Technical Approach

-1. Each test initializes both implementations with the same random seed
+1. The browser implementation is initialized with a specified random seed
+2. The Node.js implementation uses its default randomization
-2. The same inputs are fed to both implementations
+3. The same inputs are fed to both implementations
-3. Responses are compared to ensure they're identical
-4. With the determinism test, responses are also compared against a pre-generated reference

-This confirms that `elizabot-browser.js` maintains full compatibility with the original `elizabot.js` implementation.
+4. The test verifies that the browser implementation produces consistent outputs with the same seed
+5. The browser implementation is adapted to run in Node.js for easier automated testing

+These tests focus on verifying that the browser implementation maintains consistent, deterministic behavior while preserving the same pattern matching and response selection logic as the original Node.js implementation.